dreamind/ix/workshops/infrastructure/index.md

 ## Flask Web App and HTML

+With Flask, you can create a web application, which is basically a service that can reponse to user interactively via web browser.
+In this case, you will launch Flask as a web server that runs through port 5000.

-Follow the following recipe, to create a simple web application using Flask.
-First, create a file called [`hello.py`](flask/code/hello.py) that contains the following code:
+Follow the recipe below, to create a simple web application using Flask.
+First, create a file called [`hello.py`](codes/hello.py) that contains the following code:

     from flask import Flask
     app = Flask(__name__, static_folder='.', static_url_path='')